Federal Civil Asset Forfeiture

 - Forfeiture of the Defendant currency is barred by the Appropriations Clause of Article 1, Section 9 of the United States Constitution.

-- If the forfeiture is completed, law enforcement agencies will be able to use money from the forfeiture to fund their activities absent any appropriation from Congress.
-But, under the Appropriations Clause, money for government spending must be secured through congressional appropriation.
+- If the forfeiture is completed, law enforcement agencies can use money from the forfeiture to fund their activities without any appropriation from Congress.
+However, under the Appropriations Clause, government spending must be secured through congressional appropriation.

 The attorney defending the civil asset forfeiture action by answering the complaint will often demand a trial by jury on all issues so triable.
 Additionally, the answer to the complaint will request: